pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/processed/mobility/README.md

 - `latitude`, `longitude` — cleaned GPS coordinates

 ### **Schema and head of the processed mobility data**
-Below is a preview of the structured mobility records after parsing the raw TXT logs and before writing them to Parquet.
+Below is a preview of the structured mobility records after parsing the raw TXT log and before writing it to Parquet.
 ```markdown
    vehicle_id                        timestamp   latitude  longitude
 0         156 2014-02-01 00:00:00.739166+01:00  41.883672  12.487778